rycolos/gkserver-config/README.md

 After more reading, Terraform started to feel like overkill for a single on-prem sever but Ansible felt like a great fit, especially combined with Docker, to spin it up quickly and in a repeatable way.

 Like any good automation project, I certainly spent more time automating the solution than just running through my old Apple Notes checklists, but I learned a lot and can be a little less afraid of borking my system drive and starting fresh if need be.
+Cue xkcd:

 ![](https://imgs.xkcd.com/comics/automation.png)